 A fixed interest rate is one that never changes.
 The rate you’re given is the one you’ll have for the entire life of the loan.
 The plus side to choosing a fixed interest rate is that you’ll always know what your payments are going to be.
 Therefore, while making your monthly budget, you’ll know exactly how much to set aside for your student loan payments.

-The downside to this is that if rates go down, your payments won’t reflect it.
+The downside to this is that if interest rates go down, your payments won’t reflect it.
 So while everyone else is enjoying lower payments, you’ll be making the same (and in this scenario, higher) monthly payment until your loan is entirely paid off.
 Still, there is something to be said for predictability.

 A variable interest reflects what the market is doing right now.
-Therefore, if rates go up, your student loan rate will also rise.
+Therefore, if interest rates go up, your student loan rate will also rise.
 If they decrease, your payments will also dip.
 Each quarter your monthly student loan payments may be different.

 While there’s little predictability, ELFI has a maximum variable rate of 9.95% APR so you can prepare.
 Variable rates can set you up for more savings over time, you just need to know that you could end up paying more on your loan than you anticipated.
 But if your financial situation is strong, a variable interest might be the best choice for you.